 On her road to Dartmouth, Mbonu says “it was serendipitous”.

-“When I came across The Dartmouth Institute’s MPH webpage I turned to my sister and said this is exactly what I was looking for – this program is speaking to me.”
+“When I came across Dartmouth's MPH webpage I turned to my sister and said, 'this is exactly what I was looking for – this program is speaking to me.'”
 Mbonu is grateful for the opportunities Dartmouth has and will continue to provide her as she moves forward with her public health career.
-“I am learning from and alongside individuals who have vast knowledge and experience in the field” says Mbonu.
-“My experience at The Dartmouth Institute has already demonstrated itself to be a supportive environment where you can forge your own path based on your interests – this is powerful, because whatever you want to get out of it, you can.”
+“I am learning from and alongside individuals with vast knowledge and experience in the field,” says Mbonu.
+“My experience at The Dartmouth Institute has already demonstrated itself to be a supportive environment where you can forge your own path based on your interests – this is powerful because whatever you want to get out of it, you can.”

 Written by Mia Pennekamp